Estimated reading time: 13 minutes

 So, if you’re looking for a long-term policy, ART, YRT, or Increasing Term policies, are likely not a good choice.
 When in doubt, keep in mind that a premium that sounds too good to be true, probably is.
 The premium starts low, but it won’t stay that way.

 What’s really important with any term policy is that you find out how long the insurer has locked in an annual premium.
 You don’t need an unwanted surprise of a premium that increases far sooner than you initially thought.
 As my dad used to say, “The big print giveth and the small print taketh away!”
-Always read the fine print!
+Always read the (smaller, take away) fine print!

 “You don’t buy life insurance because you are going to die, but because those you love are going to live.” – Unknown author